The FHA Amendatory Clause and Other Important FHA Disclosures

 What is an FHA amendatory clause?

-Also called an “Escape Clause,” the FHA amendatory clause is a disclosure that gives FHA homebuyers extra protection to cancel a transaction and receive a refund of any upfront earnest money if the value of the home is below the agreed-upon sales price.
-The amendatory clause also applies to eligible military homebuyers buying a home with a loan guaranteed by the U.S. Department of Veterans Affairs (VA).
+Also called an “Escape Clause,” the FHA amendatory clause is a disclosure that gives FHA loan borrowers the ability to back out of purchasing a home — and receive a refund of any upfront earnest money — if the value of the home is below the agreed-upon sales price.

 The FHA amendatory clause must be signed by the borrowers before signing the purchase contract, or FHA will not insure the loan when it closes.
-The amendatory clause does not apply to conventional loans or mortgages backed by the U.S. Department of Agriculture (USDA).

 Here are some answers to common questions about the FHA amendatory clause: